petershin/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/salesforce/liferay-connector-to-salesforce.md

 ## Supported Entities

-The following chart lists supported Salesforce entities with their Liferay counterparts.
+The following chart shows supported Salesforce entities with their Liferay counterparts.
 Currently, you can only import Salesforce data to Liferay.

 | Salesforce       | Liferay     |
 | :--------------- | :---------- |